 Key Benefits and Typical Results

 Besides being able to treat a wide variety of skin discolorations, and reduce the appearance of vascular lesions, other significant benefits include fast treatment times (45 to 90 minutes, depending upon the size of the treatment area), with minimal recovery and long-lasting results.
-Age spots and freckled typically do do come back.
+Age spots and freckles typically do do come back, though this is not always the case.
 Plus, intense pulsed light can be used not just on the face, but on the neck, chest, arms, hands and legs (for varicose veins) as well.

 How do I prepare for treatment?

 Your skin must not be tan.
 It is imperative to always use a high SPF sunblock on any areas being treated in the weeks prior to the treatment (It is always preferable to wear sunscreen when outdoors but it is especially important before IPL sessions.)
-Avoid non-steroidal anti-inflammatory medications (ibuprofen, naproxen, etc) and other blood thinner such as aspirin, and other OTC medications and supplements.
-Retinol-based medications should also be discontinued Please tell us if you are taking any prescription blood thinners and check with your doctor to confirm you can stop taking them a few days before the procedure.
-Also avoid products with ingredients which can irritate your face, such as c Retin-A, retinol, benzoyl peroxide, glycolic/salicylic acids, astringents or chemical peels for at least two weeks.
+Avoid non-steroidal anti-inflammatory medications (ibuprofen, naproxen, etc) and other blood thinners such as aspirin and alcohol 24 hours before your appointment.
+Retinol-based medications should also be discontinued.
+Please tell us if you are taking any prescription blood thinners and check with your doctor to confirm you can stop taking them a few days before the procedure.
+Also avoid products with ingredients which can irritate your face, such as Retin-A, retinol, benzoyl peroxide, glycolic/salicylic acids, astringents or chemical peels for at least two weeks.

 What happens during treatment?